iszczesniak/cpp/callable/index.md

 A **closure** is a functor which is the result of a **lambda expression**.
-A lambda (in short for a lambda expression) is *syntactic sugar* for conveniently creating functors: they help us create functors with less writing in comparison with creating a functor class first, and then creating a functor.
+A lambda (in short for a lambda expression) is *syntactic sugar* for conveniently creating functors: they help us create functors with less fuss in comparison with creating a functor.
 We could do away with lambda expressions, and achieve the same functionality with functors.
 Lambdas are handy.

 Since a closure is an object, it must have some type, but we usually do not need it, and so we say that a closure is of an *anonymous